iihsan/iihsan/README.md

 <h1 align="center">I'm Ihsan</h1>
 <h3 align="center">Python Enthusiast | Django Developer</h3>

 I am a Python Developer having an aptitude to learn and contribute to Open Source Community.
 Inspired Python developer with 1.5 years of experience in retail, finance and education sector.
 Well-acquainted with web development, database engineering, and DevOps, with willingness to learn and master web development tools.
 Knowledgeable in web development frameworks such as Django, Django REST, React Js.
-I'm also a Microsoft certified Gold Student Ambassador.

 ### I have technical experience and interest in -
 * AWS